Establish a Clojure environment by installing the following tools:

 Aliases provided by practicalli/clojure-deps-edn

-practicalli/clojure-deps-edn provides a user wide configuration of over 30 aliases to support Clojure devlopment.
+practicalli/clojure-deps-edn provides a user wide configuration of over 30 aliases to support Clojure development.
 These aliases use meaningful names to avoid clashes with project specific aliases, ensuring that the user wide aliases remain available in all projects.

 Clojure CLI tools